magoanalytics/frisco-jekyll-template/_posts/2020-09-06-d4g-philipine-traffic.md

 Compared with to other countries, an interesting trend is the one for cyclists in SEA.
 The red trend line represents the Philippines.
 Comparing this trend with others, our country appears to be on its way to have the third highest mortality rate for cyclists.
 Given the increase in biking since the pandemic, could there be a rise in mortalities this 2020?

-## The Philippines is on its way to be third in yearly cyclist deaths
+## The Philippines has the lowest number of railways implemented

 ![sea budget](/images/blog/d4g-ph-traff/chart6.PNG){: .center-block :}
 <figcaption><i><b>Figure 5.1</b> Railroads built for transportation in SEA</i></figcaption>